CSI-Carlos-Cobian/CSI-Python-2021/README.md

 | Visual Repository <br>(optional) | [Sourcetree](https://www.sourcetreeapp.com/)| [Sourcetree](https://www.sourcetreeapp.com/) |

 ## Evaluation Criteria
-* Student Pushes a comit into his branch at the end of every class.
+* Student Pushes a commit into his branch at the end of every class.
 * Student commits answers to previous lectures' questionaires before the following class.
    - Student uses full sentences on commit descriptions and questionaire answers.
 * Partial credit may be granted for late submisions.